HouseTrip/km-db/README.markdown

 You don't have to import to filter your data.

-The two classes you're looking for are `KM::DB::Parser` and `KM::DB::ParallelParser`.
+The two classes you're looking for are `KMDB::Parser` and `KMDB::ParallelParser`.
 The latter runs your filter task on all available CPUs, using the `parallel` gem.

 The following example counts the number of *aliasing* events in all JSON files under `dumps/`:

     require 'rubygems'
-    require 'km/db'
+    require 'kmdb'

     counter = 0
-    parser = KM::DB::Parser.new
+    parser = KMDB::Parser.new
     parser.add_filter do |text,event|
         counter += 1 if event['_p2']
     end